Life inside Iran: How bustling Tehran became a desert of empty streets and shops

 Social media users have also described stores being stripped even of basic snacks like cookies.
 A middle-aged man from southern Tehran said he visited six shops just to find a couple of chickens.
 Long-lasting food items are disappearing rapidly, he says, and people are now viscerally experiencing the war.

-He remembers the long bread lines of the Iran-Iraq war in the 1980s.
+He remembers long bread lines during the Iran-Iraq war in the 1980s.
 Now, again waiting hours for bread, he says: “This regime has ruined our lives.
 Everyone is exhausted, anxious, angry and hopeless – and they blame Ali Khamenei.”

 Shuttered businesses and a shaken marketplace